HETIC-MT-P2021/WEATHER-GRP2-ANDROID/README.md

 ## Where am I ? 💡

 Welcome on our Android Weather App.
-This android app allow you to choose cities where you will be able to get weather forecasts on your smartphone.
+This app allows you to choose cities where you will be able to get weather forecasts on your smartphone.

 - To submit bug reports and feature suggestions, or track changes: https://github.com/HETIC-MT-P2021/WEATHER-GRP2-ANDROID/issues